abdullahiabdirizak32-hub/PracticalLab1/README.md

 T (window = 3 samples): Numerous single spikes were found in time series plots.
 While collecting persistent anomalies, requiring three consecutive exceedances significantly lowers false positives.

-## Live Dashboard that displays alerts and errors in real time and records them
+## Live streaming chart that displays alerts and errors in real time and records them
 The live dashboard displays Alert and Erorrs per axis(axis1).
 Using the above thresholds, we were able to notice two alert and 1 error, meaning that there were two cases in which we were able to notice that the current had spiked and exceeded the 95th percentile for more than 3 consecutive times.
 There was 1 case in which we got an error, as the current had exceeded the 99th percentile.